Joey Meneses Player Props: Nationals vs. Phillies

 Joey Meneses At The Plate

-- Meneses has an OPS of .740, fueled by an OBP of .346 to go with a slugging percentage of .394.
-All three of those stats rank first among Washington hitters this season.
+- Meneses leads Washington in slugging percentage (.393) thanks to 16 extra-base hits.

-- Among the qualifying hitters, he ranks 11th in batting average, while his on-base percentage ranks 55th and he is 111th in slugging.
+- Among qualifying hitters in baseball, his batting average ranks 11th, his on-base percentage ranks 52nd, and he is 113th in the league in slugging.

-- Meneses will look to extend his four-game hitting streak.
-He's batting .368 over the course of his last games.
+- Meneses will look to extend his five-game hitting streak.
+He's batting .421 in his last games.

-- Meneses has picked up a hit in 39 of 54 games this season, with multiple hits 19 times.
+- Meneses has picked up a hit in 40 of 55 games this year, with multiple hits 19 times.

-- He has gone deep in two of 54 games played this season, and in 0.8% of his plate appearances.
+- In 55 games played this year, he has gone deep in just two of them.

-- Meneses has driven home a run in 20 games this year (37.0%), including more than one RBI in 9.3% of his games and producing three or more of his team's runs on three occasions..
+- In 36.4% of his games this season, Meneses has had at least one RBI.
+He's picked up more than one in 9.1% and driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.